Golf Tutorials

 • Key characteristics: A very balanced performance profile.
 It's softer feeling than most two-piece balls and offers more short-game spin without sacrificing much distance.

-• _Downside_ A bit more expensive, and if you have a significant slice, the extra spin may not help you as much as a dedicated low-spin ball.
+• Downside: A bit more expensive, and if you have a significant slice, the extra spin may not help you as much as a dedicated low-spin ball.

 Category 3: Multi-Layer / Tour (The Ultimate Performance Ball)

 These are the Ferraris of golf balls, with four or even five distinct layers.
-Each layer is engineered to perform a very specific function - optimizing energy transfer with the driver for high launch and low spin, while the softer outer layers work with your wedges to produce a massive amounts of spin for drop-and-stop control.
+Each layer is engineered to perform a very specific function - optimizing energy transfer with the driver for high launch and low spin, while the softer outer layers work with your wedges to produce massive amounts of spin for drop-and-stop control.

-• _Downside:_ These are the most expensive balls on the market.
-More importantly, the high spin they generate a can magnify your mistakes.
+• Downside: These are the most expensive balls on the market.
+More importantly, the high spin they generate can magnify your mistakes.
 A small slice can turn into a big one with a high-spinning tour golf ball.

 Step 3: Pay Attention to the Cover - Urethane vs. Ionomer